Dharmesh78/CKA_examples/CKA/training.md

 Q26
- A pod “my-da
+ A pod my-da

- ta-pod” in data namespace is not running.
+ ta-pod in data namespace is not running.
 Fix the issue and get it in running state.

    Note: All supported definition files are placed at root.